assay, rowData or colDataR/AllGenerics.R, R/plotHistogram.R

 control.
 It helps to visualize the distribution of data. plotAbundance

-allows researcher to visualise the abundance from assay
+allows researcher to visualise the abundance from assay, or variables

 features, while the latter can be used more freely to explore the